vuejs/v2.vuejs.org/src/guide/transitions.md

 </style>
 {% endraw %}

-Simultaneous entering and leaving transitions isn't always desirable though, so Vue offers some alternative **transition modes**:
+Simultaneous entering and leaving transitions aren't always desirable though, so Vue offers some alternative **transition modes**:

 - `in-out`: New element transitions in first, then when complete, the current element transitions out.